A Decade of Prosperity

 Download PDF

 In September, Hurricane Helene swept through the western region leaving unprecedented and widespread destruction in its wake.
 North Carolina’s residents, business community, and civic leaders came together quickly, rallying around neighbors and small businesses to ensure they had shelter, power, and supplies needed for short term relief.
-We will continue to invest in long term recovery efforts in Western North Carolina, providing support for housing, infrastructure, and business repairs.

 Sincerely,

 The Economic Development Partnership of North Carolina had much to celebrate in 2024, most notably commemorating its 10-year anniversary.
-Since its inception in 2014, the EDPNC has strived to improve the economic well-being and quality of life for all North Carolinians through business recruitment and retention, supporting and growing international trade, counseling small business and startups, and promoting the state as a tourism destination.
+Since its inception in 2014, the EDPNC has strived to improve the economic well-being and quality of life for all North Carolinians through business recruitment and expansion, supporting and growing international trade, counseling small business and startups, and promoting the state as a tourism destination.

 Over the last decade, the EDPNC has delivered formidable results within each of these pillars, assisting more than 1,300 companies with relocations and expansions that brought 178,000 new jobs and $67 billion in capital investment across North Carolina.
 Our Small Business Advisors team helped more than 183,000 small businesses navigate the startup process, and our International Trade team supported manufacturers across the state as they sought to grow their international export capabilities.
 The tourism team secured $269 billion in visitor spending and $1.4 billion in film production spending.